 The issue is unintended duplication: holding two funds that are doing the same job because the names or providers are different, or because an investor assumed that holding more ETFs automatically means more diversification.

 Some investors hold overlapping funds across different accounts during a transition period.
 Whether that arrangement is appropriate depends on individual circumstances, including tax position, brokerage costs and investment timeline.
-A licensed financial adviser can work through the specifics.

 How to check for ETF overlap in your Australian portfolio